Nevvare Hanım: First marriage

 Mehmed noticed Nevvare among the ladies of Müveddet and fell in love with her.
 Nevvare married Mehmed on 20 June 1918 in the Dolmabahçe Palace, although Müveddet was opposed in every way.
 Mehmed was fifty-seven, while Nevvare was seventeen years old.
 Nevvare remained childless.
-After Mehmed's accession to the throne on 4 July 1918, She was given the title of "Senior Ikbal", although she would have been entitled to the title of Third Kadın.
+After Mehmed's accession to the throne on 4 July 1918, she was given the title of "Senior Ikbal", although she would have been entitled to the title of Third Kadın.
 He probably did not receive the title so as not to further offend Müveddet.
 She was given a mansion on the grounds of the Yıldız Palace.
 Her close friend Leyla described her as kind but very proud.

 After Mehmed's deposition in 1922, he was sent into exile in San Remo.
-She, like rest of the family members, was imprisoned in Feriye Palace.
+She, like the rest of the family members, was imprisoned in Feriye Palace.
 During their stay in the Feriye, Nevvare became so sick that she had to be taken to a hospital.
 She wasn't issued a passport, and it was decided that she should join the others once she felt a little better.
-Nevvare managed to sneak out disguised as Kalfa.
-And so on 6 March 1924, her parents took her to her hometown in Derbent.
-After she regained her health, she wrote to the Sultan, and asked him for a divorce.
-And so she was granted divorce on 20 May 1924.
+Nevvare managed to sneak out disguised as Kalfa, and on 6 March 1924, her parents took her to her hometown in Derbent.
+After she regained her health, she wrote to the Sultan asking for a divorce, which was granted on 20 May 1924.